pyetras/RoboND-Rover-Project/writeup.md

 A successful run should take less than 10 mins, with 98-99% mapped and fidelity above 0.65.

 I've tried to increase fidelity by applying "uncertainty" - pixels further away from the rover or more to the side are assigned lower probability.
 This has not improved my solution, perhaps a formal verification of the assumptions I made regarding the probability against perspectTransform algorithm or tweaking the observation concatenation formula would yield a better result.

+![fail][fail]

+For a more complicated map it would be interesting to see a fully fledged navigation algorithm taking into account the computed worldmap, dividing it into sections and purposefully navigating to visit them all.
+For this map, however, the wall-following algorithm proved absolutely sufficient.

+## Video

 [![video](https://img.youtube.com/vi/IUhwW2wrBYU/0.jpg)](https://www.youtube.com/watch?v=IUhwW2wrBYU)